Strawberries From Siberia: vertical farming and the future of food production

 iFarm technology is a “turnkey solution”; so, should you decide to build your own vertical farm with iFarm technology, the SaaS-platform will be integrated into the automation system instantly.

-The also pandemic spurred a new interest in vertical farming from a different clientele – private homeowners hailing from 87 different countries.
+The pandemic also spurred a new interest in vertical farming from a different clientele – private homeowners hailing from 87 different countries.

 “We still only work on a B2B basis, but we want to work in B2C in the future.
 Last year we received requests from homeowners who want to grow their own fresh vegetables and greens in their apartments or country homes, and they were interested in our Cropper module,” said Ms. Gorodova.